taymitsu/tipCalc/README.md

 # tipCalc
-Creating a tip calculator with Swift via Xcode iOS Mobile 2420
+Created a Tip Calculator iOS application with Swift via Xcode ACS iOS Mobile 2420

+User is able to enter bill amount and desired tip percentage.
+App will produce bill total to be paid.

+Demonstrates use of storyboard, contraints, creating and connecting IBOutlets and IBActions.